AUTOMATED SEAM WELDING (ASW)

-AMET®’s seam welders are the culmination in the refinement of all the critical pieces of seam welding including controls, precision / reliable motion control, tabletop rigidity, and more.
-AMET’s Seam Welders are designed as a complete system for performing external and internal linear welds on a wide range of part sizes.
+AMET®’s automated seam welding machines are the culmination in the refinement of all the critical pieces of seam welding including controls, precision / reliable motion control, tabletop rigidity, and more.
+AMET’s Automated Seam Welding Machines are designed as a complete system for performing external and internal linear welds on a wide range of part sizes.
 Typically these parts are cylindrical or sheets, but other shapes such as conical can be accommodated.
 Each is equipped with our world-class controls and servo motor driven motion axes for precise control and consistent performance.

-Many weld processes, such as GTAW, PAW, GMAW, FCAW, and even multi process weld heads can be integrated into our seam welders.
+Many weld processes, such as GTAW, PAW, GMAW, FCAW, and even multi process weld heads can be integrated into our automated seam welding machines.

 30+ Years of welding Automation Excellence

-AMET® manufactures a full line of external linear seam welders.
-The seam welders have the following general capacities and specifications:
+AMET® manufactures a full line of external automated seam welding machines.
+The automated seam welding machines have the following general capacities and specifications:

 - Weld Length: 500 to 6000mm (19.6 to 236.2 in) with an additional 125 mm (4.9 in) for run-on and run-off tabs.